 There’s a lot of important spaces in a home, but for many, the kitchen is basically the heart — this is the space that gives your home identity and character.
 So how does the kitchen function for you in its current state?
-Do you see yourself cooking Thanksgiving dinners here?
-Is there enough room for you to bake cupcakes with the kids?
+Do you see yourself cooking dinners here?
+Is this the right space for your baking obsession?

 According to the United States Department of Agriculture, Americans spend 37 minutes a day in the kitchen — make sure it’s a place you want to be.